 Biodiesel in Canada

 The push to grow Canada’s economy while combating climate change is driving governments and businesses across the country to seek out renewable alternatives to fossil fuels.
 Biodiesel – a low-emissions renewable fuel made from used cooking oils, animal fats and seeds – is an increasingly accessible blending solution for Canada’s diesel suppliers and consumers.

 Through the combined efforts of our Biofuels and Refined Products businesses in Quebec, Ontario, and Alberta, we’re focused on meeting the growing supply needs of the Canadian Biodiesel Market.
-Our programs are designed to allow fuel refiners, retailers and distributors across Canada to increase their bottom lines while helping create a more sustainable economy.
+Our programs allow fuel refiners, retailers and distributors across Canada to increase their bottom lines while helping create a more sustainable economy.

 Ontario Greener Diesel Regulation